rhsharma262/90DaysofDevops2025/docker/README.md

 ## Introduction

-This guide covers the basics of Docker, including Docker images, Dockerfiles, Docker Compose, Multi-stage builds, Docker Volumes, and Docker Port Mapping.
+This guide covers the basics of Docker, including Docker images, Dockerfiles, Docker Compose, Multi-stage builds, Docker Volumes, and Port Mapping.
 If you're new to Docker, this is a good starting point!

 ---